 An example layout for peak flow (average of 3,600 visitors per hour) at one dual-lane Evolv Express system with two Flow Control tablets and two Alarm Resolution tablets is illustrated in Figure 12.
-Example recommended staffing for a system installation like this one includes one supervisor role, four security staff plus two optional staff for peak operation, two greeters, and one law enforcement officer on an as-needed basis.
+Example staffing for a system installation like this one includes one supervisor role, four security staff plus two optional staff for peak operation, two greeters, and one law enforcement officer on an as-needed basis.